cloudmesh/cloudmesh-nist/docs/nistvol8-2.md

-The Big Data Framework Provider typically consists of one or more hierarchically organized instances of the components in the NBDRA IT value chain (Figure 1).
+The Big Data Framework Provider typically consists of one or more hierarchically organized instances of the components in the NBDRA IT value chain (@fig:arch).
 There is no requirement that all instances at a given level in the hierarchy be of the same technology.
 In fact, most Big Data implementations are hybrids that combine multiple technology approaches to provide flexibility or meet the complete range of